Audiologists held about 13,600 jobs in 2018. The largest employers of audiologists were as follows:

 Some audiologists travel between multiple facilities.
 Audiologists work closely with registered nurses, audiology assistants (a type of medical assistant), and other healthcare workers.

 Most audiologists work full time and some work more than 40 hours per week.
 Some work weekends and evenings to meet patients’ needs.
-Those who work on a contract basis may spend a lot of time traveling between facilities.
+Those who work on a contract basis may spend time traveling between facilities.
 For example, an audiologist who is contracted by a school system may have to travel between different schools to provide services.

-The doctoral degree in audiology (Au.D.) is a graduate program typically lasting 4 years.
+The doctoral degree in audiology (Au.D.) is a graduate program that typically takes 4 years to complete.
 A bachelor’s degree in any field is needed to enter one of these programs.

 Graduate coursework includes anatomy, physiology, physics, genetics, normal and abnormal communication development, diagnosis and treatment, pharmacology, and ethics.
-Graduate programs also include supervised clinical practice.
+Programs also include supervised clinical practice.
 Graduation from a program accredited by the Council on Academic Accreditation is required to get a license in most states.

 Licenses, Certifications, and Registrations

 Audiologists can earn the Certificate of Clinical Competence in Audiology (CCC-A), offered by the American Speech-Language-Hearing Association.
 They also may be credentialed through the American Board of Audiology.
 Certification can be earned by graduating from an accredited doctoral program and passing a standardized exam.
 Certification may be required by some states or employers.
 Some states may allow certification in place of some education or training requirements needed for licensure.